MauricioTheAnalyst/Minimum-Wage-Analysis/README.md

 [Results State Information.pdf](https://github.com/MauricioTheAnalyst/Minimum-Wage-Analysis/files/9110261/Results.State.Information.pdf)

-### 4. Drew Meaningful Conclusion from data analysis
+### 4. Drew Meaningful Conclusions from data analysis

 During my analysis I realized that my cousin was in fact right.
 From the image above, we can conclude that a minimum wage worker in Washington is better off than a minimum wage worker in California because they can work less hours to meet their cost of living.
 But I did not want to end it there.
 I wondered if living in California was better for a worker making the average california salary instead of minimum wage.
 The table below is the one I produced to answer this question.